Zorovnici/interpreter/README.md

 # Interpreter

-An interpreter for a toy imperative language.
-The interpreter accepts a program and input file as arguments.
-The program file consists of a program using grammar from the language below and the input file is a list of inputs that are read in by the read command.
+The interpreter accepts a program file and input file as arguments.
+The program file consists of a program made up of grammar from the BNF language described below.
+The input file is a list of integer values that are assigned during execution of the read command.
 The interpreter parses, prints, and executes the program.

 ## To compile (linux)